Merrill Nelson

-Merrill F. Nelson (born July 16, 1955 in Tooele, Utah) is an American politician and a Republican member of the Utah House of Representatives representing District 68 since January 1, 2013.
+Merrill F. Nelson (born July 16, 1955 in Tooele, Utah) is an American politician and a former Republican member of the Utah House of Representatives representing District 68.
 Merrill announced he was not seeking re-election in 2022.

 Early life and career

 Nelson was born in Grantsville, UT.
 He was the fourth child of eight children of Ruth Nelson (née Francom) and Russell A Nelson.
 His mother was born in Payson, UT; his father in Tooele, UT.
 When Merrill was born, his father was a farmer.

 Nelson earned his BS in agricultural economics from Brigham Young University and his JD from J. Reuben Clark Law School.
 He has worked as a Supreme Court Law Clerk from 1982–83 and on the Supreme Court Advisory Committee on Appellate Procedure from 1986-87.
 Nelson is a member of the Utah State Bar.
-He is also a member of the American Professional Society on the Abuse of Children.
 Nelson chairs the Guardian ad Litem Oversight Committee, and has also worked on the Fair Boundaries Coalition since 2011.
 He also serves as chair of the Grantsville Old Folks Sociable.